-* The National Gallery of Art Sculpture Garden is open.
+* The National Gallery of Art Sculpture Garden has reopened again.
 Hours are 11am – 4pm daily, admission is free, and no passes are required.

-* The Hirshhorn Sculpture Garden reopened.
+* The Hirshhorn Sculpture Garden has reopened again.
 Hours are 10am – 4:30pm.
 Admission is free, and no passes are required, though capacity will be limited.

 * The Enid A. Haupt Garden, the grounds behind the Smithsonian Castle, have reopened.
 It’s open daily from dawn to dusk.

-* The gardens at the Franciscan Monastery in Brookland.
+* The gardens at the Franciscan Monastery in Brookland are open.